bcosca/fatfree/readme.md

 * Activate caching on pages that are available only in ONE session state.
 If you want to cache the `"About Us"` page, make sure it's available only when a user is not logged in.
 * If you have a RAMdisk or fast solid-state drive, configure the `CACHE` global variable so it points to that drive.
 This will make your application run like a Formula 1 race car.

-One additional note: Don't set the timeout value to a very long period until you're ready to roll out your application, i.e. the release or production state.
+**Note:** Don't set the timeout value to a very long period until you're ready to roll out your application, i.e. the release or production state.
 Changes you make to any of your PHP scripts may not have the expected effect on the displayed output if the page exists in the framework cache and the expiration period has not lapsed.
 If you do alter a program that generates a page affected by the cache timer and you want these changes to take effect immediately, you should clear the cache by erasing the files in the cache/ directory (or whatever path the `CACHE` global variable points to).
 F3 will automatically refresh the cache if necessary.
 At the client-side, there's little you can do but instruct the user to clear the browser's cache or wait for the cache period to expire.

 PHP needs to be set up correctly for the F3 cache engine to work properly.
 Your operating system timezone should be synchronized with the date.timezone setting in the `php.ini` file.